Zagaz-Private-Limited/go/services/horizon/internal/docs/notes_for_developers.md

 2. [`stellar-core`](https://github.com/stellar/stellar-core) binary.
 3. This repository cloned locally.

 `scc` allows you to write scripts/recipes that are later executed in `stellar-core` isolated network.
-After executing a recipe you can then export `stellar-core` database to be able to run Horizon ingestion system against it (this repository contains a script that does this for you - read below).
+After executing a recipe you can then export the `stellar-core` database to be able to run Horizon ingestion system against it (this repository contains a script that does this for you - read below).

 ### Example recipe